About Author

 23. The Naked Oyster

 Indulge in the freshest local oysters, lobster, and seasonal seafood prepared by skilled chefs emphasizing Cape Cod’s maritime bounty.
 The raw bar features daily selections of shellfish while the kitchen creates innovative seafood dishes.
-Waterfront dining provides perfect ambiance for romantic dinners.
+Waterfront dining provides the perfect ambiance for romantic dinners.

 24. Embargo